 Who will select the papers?

-The review board is responsible for reviewing and selecting the presentations and papers.
+The review board is responsible for reviewing and selecting the papers.
 We have established an anonymous review process.
 The proposals will be collected at the tekom Europe head office.
 Only the abstract will be forwarded to the review board.
 Please make sure not to include any personal details in the abstract.

 21st Century Skills for Technical Communication

 The sixth European Academic Colloquium (EAC) took place on April 26-27 at the University of Limerick in Ireland.
 For the third time, the Colloquium was integrated into the Erasmus+ project TecCOMFrame.